civol/HDLRuby/README.md

 ##### For C

-For C (and C-compatible compiled languages), the interface is accessed by including the 'cHDL.h' file.
+For C (and C-compatible compiled languages), the interface is accessed by including the `cHDL.h` file.
 This file must be generated using the following command:

 ```bash
 hdrcc --ch <destination project>